manuel-dev04/manuel-website/README.md

 # manuel-website
-Personal website with my CV
+Personal website with some of my projects and my CV